MahmadSharaf/Cheat-Sheets/Product Management/Nanodegree.md

 -   [What To Expect as a PM from Startup to Scale Up, to Corporates](https://productcoalition.com/what-to-expect-as-a-pm-from-startup-to-scale-up-to-corporates-part-1-of-3-e7478117dd2b)
 -   [What It Takes to Become a Great Product Manager](https://hbr.org/2017/12/what-it-takes-to-become-a-great-product-manager)
 -   [Product Managers for the Digital World](https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/product-managers-for-the-digital-world)

+## Product phases

+- Knowing that multiple products can be worked on at the same time at different phases

+### Identifying problems

+- Define the problem.
+	- Although there are many problems, PM needs to identify which problem that deserves the effort.
+- Deepen the understanding of the user and his needs
+- Conduct market and user research
+	- The PM can do that by user research, market research or competitive research to leverage existing product insights and data to create hypotheses and test them.

+### Creating Solutions

+- Search for build strategies on how to solve the problem through creation of the product.
+- The solution should be related with the company goals and KPIs.

+### Timelines

+- Assess the expected timelines according to the design and engineering teams feedback.
+- If the product is large, it can be split into milestones.
+In which each milestone can be a standalone project and the following milestones will add more features into the project.

+### UX Design

+- It is important to work closely with the product designer during wireframing.
+- PM should provide context, requirements, visuals if possible, so the designer can take decisions.
+It is possible to provide design opinions and guidance, but it may not be always correct.
+- Once the UX is ready, run usability testing to surface any issues.
+A/B testing can be better for small changes that usability testing will not fit.

+### Implementation

+- Make sure that engineering team fully understand the requirements.
+- Cover and think of all possible edge cases.
+- Get regular status updates to know whether the implementation is on track or the dates are slipping.
+This will surface any roadblocks that the team is running into so that you can help to remove them.

+### Testing

+- Review test plans with QA teams to outline which scenarios should be tested, the steps to be taken and the expected behavior.
+- After QA team test the product, PM also should test it to find any bugs, and make sure that it meets the expected standards.

+### Launch

+- PM should work with the PR and marketing team to figure out how to launch the product.
+- Launches can be silently or with big announcements by posting blog posts or held press conferences.
+- For risks launches, it is advised to have a slow roll-out in phases.
+To have a chance to check the metrics and data.

+### Review

+- Check how the launch went.
+This can include different dimensions like changes in key metrics, users sentiments, or how the team thinks the launch went.
+- Identify what can be learned and avoid any mistakes in future ones.